Changelog

 Fixes #

-• Zero diagnostic output when the proxy failed every error was suppressed with 2>/dev/null.
-The proxy now writes to /tmp/cleat-clip-/.proxy-log with timestamps, protocol used, bind attempts, connection acceptance, bytes forwarded, and exit status
+• Zero diagnostic output when the proxy failed - every error was suppressed with 2>/dev/null.
+The proxy now writes to /tmp/cleat-clip-<container>/.proxy-log with timestamps, protocol used, bind attempts, connection acceptance, bytes forwarded and exit status

 Changes #